What is the Patient Choice Scheme?

 - Out of hours service provider

-Under the pilot a local enhanced service was offered, which has been reviewed and updated to provide a nationally priced enhanced service specification for use by area teams.
+Under the pilot a local enhanced service was offered, which has been reviewed and updated to provide a nationally priced enhanced service specification for use by local commissioners.
 This national enhanced service is available to download.
 The enhanced service has not been agreed with GPC.
-The payment for a home visit under this enhanced service is £60 per home visit and £15.87 for a surgery consultation.
+The payment for a home visit under this enhanced service in 2015 was set at £60 per home visit and £15.87 for a surgery consultation.
+Any locally agreed fees should take in to account inflation since 2015.

 What should an out of area patient do if they are ill at home, and are unable to travel to their registered practice?